 A visit to the island of Dejima is (besides this article) a nice way to learn more about the history of the Dutch in Japan.
 It was opened as a museum in 2006 after a long period of restoration and gives a good sight of the centuries-old trade relations between the two countries.
 It is a pity that no buildings from that time have survived, but with a bit of fantasy and empathy you can walk right into eighteenth century Dejima.
 Therefore it is certainly worthwhile visiting this attraction, even if it is only for an hour.

 Looking for more Dutch influences in Japan?
 Then go to the Huis ten Bosch theme park in the north of Nagasaki.
-Here you have the feeling to be back in the Netherlands.
+Here you have the feeling to to be in The Netherlands instead of Japan.

 Practical information for a visit to Dejima in Nagasaki